 As a certified EMDR therapist, I have over 12 years experience and advanced training in utlizing EMDR with my clients.

 What can I expect during an EMDR session?

 During EMDR sessions, I will ask you to focus on a disturbing memory, emotion or body sensation, while applying gentle, bilateral stimulation (visual, audio or tactile) which repeatedly activates the right and left side of the brain.
-Clients hold gently, vibrating pulsers or “buzzies” in each hand, while listening to calming music that flows right to left from ear to ear while focusing on their “target” image.
-Bilateral stimulation assists the neurophysiological system to release emotional experiences that get stuck in the nervous system and returns the body to equilibrium.
+With your eyes, you will follow a light moving horizontally back and forth and/or hold gently, vibrating pulsers or “buzzies” in each hand, while focusing on their target image.
+Soft sounds alternating in your ears may also be used to stimulate the right and left hemispheres of your brain as your process a memory.
+Bilateral stimulation assists the neurophysiological system to release emotional experiences that get “stuck” in the nervous system and returns the body to equilibrium.
 Thus, it accelerates your brains capacity to process and heal the memory being targeted, which can leave you feeling a greater sense of ease and self-agency.
 It can be very effective for those troubling memories or ingrained patterns of behavior that traditional talk therapy has not fully helped you to shift.
 My clients often express they feel a sense of “freedom” from the event being processed with reduced emotional distress, new insights and a sense of their agency to handle and overcome the distressing situation.
 I always tell my clients, “Let’s put the memory on the history channel where it belongs rather than having it on the CNN ticker.”
-Please visit www.emdr.com for additional information, research and training.
+Please visit www.emdria.com for additional information, research and training.

 What issues are helped by EMDR?